Jinzi860209/ETL-Project/README.md

 * Four tables were created on Postgres before we performed the load from jupyter notebook: world_happiness, pop_fertility_life_exp, gdp, and country code

-* The type of final production database to load the data into: relational

-We chose to use a relational database because our data points were all referring to a specific country.
+* The type of final production database to load the data into: relational: We chose to use a relational database because our data points were all referring to a specific country.
 We needed to show that each column was referring to the countries gdp, life expectancy, fertility, and population.

 * The final tables or collections that will be used in the production database

-We were able to successfully match our initial DBD goal (see DBD image above)
+* We were able to successfully match our initial DBD goal (see DBD image above)

 * Completed a sample query in jupyter notebook to show a successfull load